Umuzi-org/ACN-syllabus/content/topics/pull-requests/_index.md

 title: Pull Requests
 ---

 If any professional software development team, code review is very very important.
 It's part of the day-to-day life of a coder.
-The way a team generally works is something like this:
+The way a team generally works is something like this

 1. There are a bunch of coders and they each have a task to do
 2. Each coder makes a new git branch for their task